lmintmate/Hedera-icons/readme.md

 * [Packages](#packages)
 * [FAQs](#see-also)

-A universal icon theme for bright or grey themes.
+A classic icon theme for bright or grey themes.

 ### Packages